tschoffelen/tschoffelen/content/better-all-the-time/index.md

 One of the reasons I am where I am right now also stems from the fact I’m never really satisfied with who I am as a human being, as a person.
 I can always be better.
 I can always be a better friend, a better family member, a better co-founder.
 I’ve wondered for a while if that feeling is just part of being twenty-two, being young and restless.
 I hope that I never change though, that I will always keep pushing myself, never start feeling content with who I am and what I’ve done.

-I’m getting better all the time.
+I’m getting better all the time.<br />
-It’s getting better all the time.
+It’s getting better all the time.<br />
 Better, better, better, all the time. ♬